How to speak the same love language as your partner

 Does the employee with a lot of promise need someone to run around and assist them with work, or will they be OK with a (literal and hypothetical) pat on the back to show appreciation for their work?
 Does the praise we receive from managers and superiors give us that much more confidence?

 What happens when things take a turn for the worse?
 A partner forgets an anniversary?
 Someone fails to mention an important business decision, resulting in another party feeling embarrassed?
 A mother goes against her child’s wishes, leaving the child betrayed and let down?
 What is the best way to apologise for these?
 Dr Chapman has another five languages, centred around apology; expressing regret; accepting responsibility; making restitution; genuinely repenting; and requesting forgiveness.
 Each is pivotal in the way we express ‘sorry’.

 Expressing regret is one of the core ways in which people give an apology.
 It is convincing the injured party you are genuinely sorry for your actions, while making restitution is more about how you will make up for the caused hurt.
 It enjoys a direct correlation with the words of affirmation love language, and possibly gift giving, as a way of showing someone love.

 Accepting responsibility, acknowledging where you went wrong and how it affected the person you care about, genuinely repenting and requesting forgiveness are all quite straightforward in their meaning, but how easy is it to request forgiveness or make assurances that you will never make that mistake again?

-February is a pertinent month for love.
-It might just be time that everyone gets fluent in love language.
+Isn’t it about time that everyone gets fluent in love language?
 And when Cupid’s arrow wains, apology language might help keep our loved ones.